 Áras an Uachtaráin is the official and private residence of the President of Ireland and is open to the public for hour-long tours every Saturday morning.

 Tickets are available on a first come, first served basis from the Phoenix Park Visitor Centre and can not be booked in advance.
 The Phoenix Park Visitor Centre is a separate heritage site, located outside of the grounds of Áras an Uachtaráin, which has a children’s playground and café.

 With free admission and described by the Lonely Planet as “one of the best in Europe”, the Chester Beatty Library is also winner of ‘European Museum of the Year’.

 The library’s rich collections from countries across Asia, the Middle East, North Africa and Europe open a window on the artistic treasures of the great cultures and religions of the world.
 There are regular art workshops for preschoolers, primary aged children and teens.

 #99.
-The Little Museum of Dublin
+EPIC The Irish Emigration Museum

 You May Also Enjoy 30 Terrific Things to Do in Dublin For Teens and Older Kids

 Experienced guides will bring you on a voyage of discovery at the National Maritime Museum, enthralling you with stories of discovery, heroism, war and disasters at sea.
 You will learn about maritime history, exploration, navigation, radio, deep-sea cable technology, nature, wildlife and view art inspired by the sea.